Adidas retracts opposition to Black Lives Matter three-stripe design | Law-Order

 Adidas retracts opposition to Black Lives Matter three-stripe design

-Adidas had told the trademark office in a Monday filing that the Black Lives Matter Global Network Foundation's yellow-stripe design was confusingly similar to its own famous three-stripe mark.
+Adidas had told the trademark office in a Monday filing that the Black Lives Matter Global Network Foundation's yellow-stripe design so closely resembles its own famous three-stripe mark that it is "likely to cause confusion".
 It sought to block the group's application to use the design on goods that the German sportswear maker also sells, such as shirts, hats and bags.

 Sportswear maker Adidas AG on Wednesday reversed course 48 hours after asking the U.S. Trademark Office to reject a Black Lives Matter application for a trademark featuring three parallel stripes.
-"Adidas will withdraw its opposition to the Black Lives Matter Global Network Foundation's trademark application as soon as possible," the company said in a statement, without giving a reason for the decision.
+"Adidas will withdraw its opposition to the Black Lives Matter Global Network Foundation's trademark application as soon as possible," the company said in a statement.

 A source close to the company said the rapid about-turn was triggered by concern that people could misinterpret Adidas' trademark objection as criticism of Black Lives Matter's mission.
-Adidas had told the trademark office in a Monday filing that the Black Lives Matter Global Network Foundation's yellow-stripe design was confusingly similar to its own famous three-stripe mark.
+Adidas had told the trademark office in a Monday filing that the Black Lives Matter Global Network Foundation's yellow-stripe design so closely resembles its own famous three-stripe mark that it is "likely to cause confusion".

+It sought to block the group's application to use the design on goods that the German sportswear maker also sells, such as shirts, hats and bags.
+Adidas is struggling financially after ending its lucrative Yeezy shoe partnership with Kanye West over antisemitic comments he made on social media and in interviews.

+The sportswear firm has also ended its Ivy Park collaboration with Beyoncé according to media reports.
+Adidas' contract with the pop star is set to expire at the end of this year.
+"LIKELY TO CAUSE CONFUSION"

 The group applied for a federal trademark in November 2020 covering a yellow three-stripe design to use on a variety of products including clothing, publications, bags, bracelets and mugs.
 Representatives of the Black Lives Matter group did not immediately respond to a request for comment Tuesday.